moicha/DoS-in-Python-Simulate-the-Storm-Build-the-Shield/README.md

 Flask app runs on localhost (127.0.0.1), and only a local machine can reach it.
-Hence too simulate requests from the "outside world" (e.g., for testing DDoS attack scenario), ngrok gives creates a public URL that tunnels into the local Flask app.
+Hence to simulate requests from the "outside world" (e.g., for testing DDoS attack scenario), ngrok gives creates a public URL that tunnels into the local Flask app.
 _________________________________________________________________________________________________________________________________________
 Prerequisites:
 1. Create login to Ngrok (or similar): This will help to craete a dummy web app server that we will launch DDoS on.